knuton/stubb/README.markdown

 ### Looping Sequences (0..._n-1_)

-A *stalling sequence* starts from the first response file in the response sequence after _n_ requests of the same type.
+A *looping sequence* starts from the first response file in the response sequence after _n_ requests of the same type.
 Looping sequences are specified by adding response files with indices 0 through _n_-1.

     GET.0.format, GET.1.format, ..., GET._n-2_.format, GET._n-1_.format